- The blue screen of death (BSOD) indicates a critical Windows failure, almost always related to hardware, drivers, or low-level software.

 CHKDSK and disk check

-To evaluate the disk status, uses CHKDSKFrom a console with administrator privileges, first run:
+To assess the disk's health , use CHKDSK .
+From a console with administrator privileges, first run:

 chkdsk